-The HDMI audio/video interface standard has become wildly successful.
-It’s the most common digital connection you’ll find in TVs, set-top boxes, Blu-ray players, A/V receivers, gaming consoles, camcorders, and digital cameras.
-Heck, it’s even showing up in some smartphones.
+The HDMI audio/video interface standard is everywhere.
+You’ll find the connection in TVs, set-top boxes, Blu-ray players, A/V receivers, gaming consoles, camcorders, digital cameras, and even some smartphones.

-You’ll also find HDMI implementations in most consumer desktop and laptop computers.
+You’ll also find an HDMI port in most consumer desktop and laptop computers.
 No modern all-in-one is complete without an HDMI input that allows you to connect a gaming console or a set-top box to the computer so you can use its display for a second purpose.

 Both HDMI and DisplayPort can send high-definition digital video and audio from a source device to a display.
 So what’s the difference?
-Is one display interface superior to or more flexible than the other?
-We’ll try to answer these questions in this head-to-head comparison of their feature sets and typical use scenarios.
-But first, let's review how the two standards came to be, and what entities control them.
+We’ll answer that question, starting with a review of how the two standards came to be, and what entities control them.

 The DisplayPort specification was developed by, and remains under the control of, the Video Electronics Standards Association (VESA), a large consortium of manufacturers ranging from AMD to ZIPS Corporation.
 DisplayPort debuted in 2006 as part of an effort to supplant the much older VGA (Video Graphics Array, an analog interface first introduced in 1987) and DVI (Digital Video Interface, introduced in 1999) standards used primarily for computer displays.
 DisplayPort is a royalty-free product.

 Fun fact: Of the six companies responsible for the creation of HDMI, only Hitachi and Philips are not also member companies of VESA.

 HDMI connectors have 19 pins and are most commonly seen in three sizes: Type A (standard), Type C (mini), and Type D (micro).
 Of these, Type A is by far the most common.